kyee-rs/Ymail/readme.md

 ```

 - Login to your mailgun account and add your custom domain.
 Follow the
   instructions on the mailgun website to verify your domain.
 - Open Receiving tab and create a new route.
-Set this settings:
+Set these settings:

 ```diff
 + Expression type: Catch All